ADR600/Verilog/README.md

 * HACK Assembly Language

 ![Architecture drawio](https://github.com/user-attachments/assets/e547465a-1a4c-4c86-a4e2-148eb34c25d1)

+General architecutre of HACK Computer
 ---

 ## UART (Universal Asynchronous Receiver/Transmitter)

 **UART** is a serial communication protocol that transmits data one bit at a time without a clock signal.
-It is ideal for low-complexity and low-speed communication between devices.
+It is ideal for low-complexity and low-speed communication between devices.For more info [Click](https://github.com/ADR600/Verilog/tree/6a72bcf60e223d0f056dbea5b36ae2417b552284/Projects/UART%20Protocol)

 This UART design features: